 Certificate, endorsement-only and principal licensure program students (non-degree seeking) ARE NOT eligible for aid through the Free Application for Federal Student Aid (FAFSA).

 Your program coordinator may be aware of your eligibility for any discipline or campus-based aid if available.
-Extended Studies students may contact Aimee Rogers in Financial Aid for more specific help at 970.351.2502 or visit the UNC Financial Aid website.
+Extended Campus students may contact Aimee Rogers in Financial Aid for more specific help at 970.351.2502 or visit the UNC Financial Aid website.

 If you are currently a graduate student in another UNC program and would like to take classes for the Gerontology Certificate, email Linda Sisson at the Graduate School to tell her you wish to add the certificate.
 You do not need to reapply to earn this certificate in addition to your program.